 Though appropriate for some small-screen content presentations, a hamburger menu obfuscates otherwise obvious links to your most important content, invisibly hiding them behind a click, so we want to delay leaning on it as long as possible.
 Why hide your main site navigation from laptop/desktop viewers?
 Set breakpoints appropriately.

 Many of your website visitors use 1920 pixel wide widescreen monitors.
 Clever Mac users and Windows users both know how to quickly and handily split (mac) or snap (win) apps to use half of that screen real estate.
-Forcing non-mobile visitors to interact with a made-for-mobile hamburger menu at that common desktop browser size is frustratingly lazy at best.
+Forcing non-mobile visitors to interact with a made-for-mobile hamburger menu at common desktop browser sizes is frustratingly lazy at best.
 My #1 maxim of UX: Don’t frustrate people.

 Make the hamburger a helper, not a hindrance.

 What’s a good breakpoint to start showing the hamburger menu?
 If you decide a hamburger menu’s right for your site, at about 934 pixels on 1080p screens, or at about 1154 on 1440p, and the corresponding half-point on 4k, you should usually switch to the burger, rarely if ever at wider resolutions.
 (Which puts me at odds with the tired, old conventional wisdom.)

 Subtle but important caveat: in an ideal situation, with a properly funded web effort focused on smart user interaction, the content will often dictate breakpoints.
 More on content-defined breakpoints here, and a deeper dive on breakpoint-by-content from Google.
 (Neither of them touch much on the notion of tight taxonomies for navigation, which I’ll save for another menu UX blog post.)